phillip-coboworx/event-simulator-manager/README.md

 - To start the simulator run `node device.js`, which will start the device and use, by default, the `./template_files/events.yml` to generate the events.

 - The simulator also accepts three flags:
-	- `--file=<path>` - Defines which template file will be used to generate the events. **NOTE** that to use this flag, the format flag also needs to be set.
+	- `--file=<path>` - Defines which template file will be used to generate the events. **NOTE:** To use this flag, the format flag also needs to be set.
 	- `--format=<yaml|json>` - Defines in which format said file is written
-    - `--loop` - Sets the simulator to run in an infinite loop, constantly iterating the passed events. **NOTE** that it needs to be stopped manually or it will continously send events to the IoT-Hub.
+    - `--loop` - Sets the simulator to run in an infinite loop, constantly iterating the passed events. **NOTE:** The loop needs to be stopped manually or it will continously send events to the IoT-Hub.

 	`node device.js --file=./example.yaml --format=yaml`

 ### Event File Structure

 - **intervals** -> An array which contains event objects.
 Defines and groups all objects which belong into the same time step and will be sent together.
+    - **interval_length** -> Defines how long the simulator will wait until it sends the messages in the current interval.
 	- **events** -> All events that happen in one time step.
 Multiple, different events can be defined and sent in one time step.
 		- **event_type** -> The type of event that is being sent.
 Further explained under the event types.
-        -**randomized** -> When set to true, the event will only be randomly sent.
+        - **randomized** -> When set to true, the event will only be randomly sent.
 		- **payload** -> An array that contains the actual values of the event.
 			- **changed_field** -> Defines which field has a change of value
 			- **<changed_value>** -> Contains the new value.
 Further explained under the event types.